Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Culture/Culture.md

 ## [[Life course]]
 ## [[Communication]]

-- Tilting your head/manipulator up is a more universal sign of “yes” and tilting it down a sign or “no” as species with short or no necks don’t have the ability to nod or swivel their head
+- Tilting a head/limb up is a more universal sign of “yes” and tilting it down a sign or “no” as species with short or no necks don’t have the ability to nod or swivel their head
-- it is appropriate to tell some one how you feel about them and how you view them and how they act
+- it is appropriate to tell some one how you feel about them and how you view them and how they act as a sort of social greeting
-- Culture where it is common for people who are close to ask each other "how are we?" which is an invitation to discuss how each person views the other and their relationship to them as a form a small talk, eg. "how have i been?" "i have been thinking of (a detail about their life), do you of me?" "you have been well to me"
+- Culture where it is common for people who are close to ask each other "how are we?" which is an invitation to discuss how each person views the other and their relationship to them as a form a small talk, eg. "how have i been to you?" "i have been thinking of (a detail about their life), do you of me?" "you have been well to me, have I?"
 ### [[Symbol]]
+blue and red horses (symbol)
+- representations of the two seasons (the falling season; summer to fall, and the rising season, winter to spring)
+- the blue horse is the falling season and the red horse is the rising season
 ### [[Linguistic Medium]]
 Somatic : using the body of an organism to communicate information
 - Gesture (movement of the body)